Mk-Etlinger/pair-up/README.md

 # Getting Started
 See `package.json` for available scripts.
+This app was developed using [Yarn V1](https://classic.yarnpkg.com/lang/en/).
+Please make sure you have it installed before starting.

 1. Run the `setup` script to install app dependencies
-1. Run the `dev` script to run the app locally
+1. Run the `start` script to run the app locally

 ## Node Version
 See the `engines` fields inside `package.json`.